tramio/developer-diary/README.md

 Jun 14, 2022 — Day 3, finished the Next.js tutorial and deployed my blog (hosted in a private GitHub repo) to Vercel!
 The workflow reminds me of my early coding days building a Hugo website and deploying it to Netlify.
 Learning Next.js really is challenging me, and despite it being intended for programmers who shouldn't need anything more than basic JS/React.js knowledge, I've found myself having to search for explanations as to Node.js/backend queries...
 This was daunting at first, but ended up being do interesting!
 I'm very curious and motivated to learn about the backend now.

 Jun 15, 2022 — Finally started TOP NodeJS course!
 Completed [Introduction: What is NodeJs](https://www.theodinproject.com/lessons/nodejs-introduction-what-is-nodejs) and started [Getting Started](https://www.theodinproject.com/lessons/nodejs-getting-started).
 Bridging the gap between the MDN introductory articles and the code-alongs from the Node.js documentation has been tough so far.

+Jun 18, 2022 — Still coding along the Node.js documentation these past days, will get back into coding "real projects" the upcoming week!